 - Latest version of the Java JDK

 - Android Studio: Here is the official guide to install Android studio.

 - If possible, an Android device.
-If you don’t, it is fine too, since you can run an emulator to run an Android virtual device on your computer itself.
+If you don’t have one, you can use an emulator to run an Android virtual device on your computer.